Congratulations! Passing the GED® test and getting your certification can open a future filled with new opportunities!

 TUITION AND COSTS

-The annual tuition for the 2017-2018 academic year is $100 ($50 for the spring semester only).
-Tuition will be collected annually (except for the spring semester).
+The tuition is $100 per session.
+Tuition will be collected every session.
 The reason we can offer this low tuition is because of the help we receive from our sponsors and donors.
 Please remember we want to help you to be successful and we hope one day you can help the Centro and other young adults.

-*From September 2017, we will add a $20 fee to those students who do not re-enroll on time or dropped out and are coming back.
+*Since September 2017, we will add a $20 fee to those students who do not re-enroll on time or who are dropouts of our program and coming back.
 It takes extra resources to process them again and differentiate them from new students.
+Thank you for understanding.

 Books and materials are not included in the tuition, but they can be purchased at cost from the Centro Hispano Marista at registration.
-The cost of books depends on the subject/language and varies from $20 to $55.
+The cost of books/material depends on the format.

 To register, you will need the following: